Yoctol/bottender/docs/channel-messenger-sending-messages.md

 title: Sending Messenger Messages
 ---

 Messenger has become one of the most popular channels between businesses and customers.
-Most of the messenger bots are designed for 1:1 communication.
+Most of the messenger bots are designed for 1 on 1 communication.

 Although the document is about "sending messages," in most of the cases, Messenger bots send messages after it receives a user event.